rolandsalvador/officenetwork2/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/zTvLOE2.png"/>
 Since F0/3 on ASW1 is connected to the WLC, it must be a trunk port.
-While you can normally only enable PortFast and BPDU Guard on access ports, you can use the “spanning-tree portfast trunk” command to bypass this.
+While you can normally only enable PortFast and BPDU Guard on access ports, you can use “spanning-tree portfast trunk” to bypass this.
 <br />
 <br />
 <img src="https://i.imgur.com/1MifSRr.png"/>